Table of Contents

 Other Minerals: Lapis Lazuli, Turquoise, and Salt

-Beyond metals, the Persian Empire was renowned for its semi-precious stones.
-Lapis lazuli, a deep blue stone mined in Badakhshan (modern-day Afghanistan), was highly prized for jewelry, inlays, and cylinder seals.
-Turquoise from the Sinai Peninsula was also popular.
-These stones were traded across the Silk Road precursors, connecting Persia to India and even China.
-Additionally, salt was a vital strategic resource, essential for preserving food and, in the case of rock salt, for livestock.
-The extensive salt mines of the Zagros Mountains were carefully controlled by the state.
+These semi-precious stones were traded across early Silk Road routes, connecting Persia to India, Central Asia, and even China.
+This trade not only facilitated cultural exchange but also enriched the empire economically.
+Additionally, salt was a vital strategic resource, essential for preserving food and livestock health.
+The extensive salt mines of the Zagros Mountains and other regions were carefully controlled by the state, reflecting the importance of salt as a commodity.
 The vast array of these resources demonstrates the empire's self-sufficiency and its role as a central hub in the ancient world's economy.

 Agricultural Bounty: The Lifeline of the Empire